sarub0b0/kubetui/README.md

 Kubetui offers the following features to help you monitor and manage your Kubernetes resources:

-- **Pods List and Container Logs**: Easily view a list of pods and their container logs.
+- **Pods List and Container Logs**:
+  - View a list of pods and their container logs.
+  - JSON logs display mode switching: toggle between pretty print and single-line display using the <kbd>f</kbd> or <kbd>p</kbd> keys.
 - **ConfigMap and Secret Watching**: Monitor ConfigMaps and secrets, and decode their data.
 - **Network-related Resources**: Explore a list of network-related resources and their descriptions.
 - **Events Watching**: Stay updated with a real-time view of Kubernetes events.